zekinah/zone-cookie/readme.txt

 * __Right to opt out__ – Consumers in California will be able to direct a company to not sell their personal information to third parties (although the definition of “sell” in the bill is broader than simply monetary exchange).

 == Screenshots ==
-1. Home
+1. Administrator Options

-2. Requests

-3. EU Compliance Page Content

-4. CCPA Compliance Page Content

-5. Cookie Consent

-6. Cookie Layout
+2. Banner Popup Button (Default)

+3. Banner Popup Floating Right

+4. Banner Popup Top

+5. Banner Popup Floating Left

 == Changelog ==

+= 1.0.6 =
+* Small Fixes.

 = 1.0.5 =
 * Bug Fixes and Optimized.